LukiBot/Luki/README.md

 Sqlite3 - The database used to store users and servers data

+Lavalink - The library used for the music module

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/LukiBot/Luki/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.